There’s some excellent hotels near Glendalough if you fancy staying close by.

 The Glendalough Hotel is tucked away in the Glendalough Valley, mere minutes on foot from the valley’s major attractions.

-The three-star hotel has been welcoming guests in the valley for over a century, and its historic charm can be felt in the hotel’s original features like the original call bells and old Grandfather Clock.
+The three-star hotel has been welcoming guests for over a century, and its historic charm can be felt in the hotel’s original features like the original call bells and old Grandfather Clock.

 They offer single, twin, superior double, family, and double balcony rooms, all with tea and coffee making facilities, a TV, and an en-suite bathroom.